DMagalhaes19/Universidade/README.md

 ## What is Operating Systems (SO)?

 Operating Systems is a pivotal course that introduces you to the fundamentals of computer operating systems.
-Throughout this course, you will explore topics like programming in the C language, processes, threads, scheduling, memory management, and an introduction to the Linux operating system.
+Throughout this course, you will explore topics that form the backbone of how modern computers manage resources and execute programs efficiently.

 **Key Concepts Explored:**
 - Introduction to the C Programming Language.